poking-agents/flock-public/README.md

   - Next phase to run
   - Updated state

-_Phases may return multiple `StateRequest` objects to add branches to the workflow.
-However, the ids (and thus the path of the state's json file) of the requests must be unique, to avoid parallel branches conflicting with each other._
+> **Note:** Phases may return multiple `StateRequest` objects to add branches to the workflow.
+However, the ids (and thus the path of the state's json file) of the requests must be unique, to avoid parallel branches conflicting with each other.

 ### Operations